Dr. Imrana Buba

 Postdoctoral Researcher, University of Oslo

 I am a political scientist researching civilian self-protection, political violence, and post-conflict recovery.
 My PhD dissertation, funded by the ResilienceBuilding project, examines variation in civilian self-protection strategies during conflict, their protective effects, and their unintended negative consequences in Nigeria.
-I submitted my dissertation for evaluation on 16 November 2025 and began a one-year Postdoctoral Researcher position with the ResilienceBuilding Project at the University of Oslo.
+In my current role as a Postdoctoral Researcher on the ERC-funded ResilienceBuilding project, I examine the dynamics of resilience-building interventions in conflict-affected communities, focusing on how local actors interact with and shape externally driven development and peacebuilding initiatives.

 I have taught undergraduate and postgraduate courses in Political Science and International Relations at the University of Oslo, and I regularly engage in policy discussions with organizations such as the African Union, the European Union, and the United Nations.